 The view-dial at Dimmuborgir

-You will find a beautiful view-dial by the Dimmuborgir parking lot.
-Where ever I travel in Iceland, I look for view-dials.
+You will find a beautiful view dial by the Dimmuborgir parking lot.
+When I travel around Iceland, I always look for view-dials.

-My father-in-law has been making view-dials for decades here in Iceland and before him, his uncle, Jón Víðis, was in the view-dial business, but he designed the first view-dial in Iceland, located at Seltjarnarnes in the Great Reykjavík area.
+My father-in-law has been making view-dials here in Iceland for decades, and before him, his uncle, Jón Víðis, was in the view-dial business.
+Jón Víðis designed the first view-dial in Iceland, located at Seltjarnarnes in the Great Reykjavík area.

 My father-in-law Jakob Hálfdanarson by the view-dial at Dimmuborgir, which he designed

-The view-dial at Dimmuborgir is still so bright and shiny as it has just been erected.
-The harsh weather in Iceland sadly sometimes ruins the chrome on the view-dials, but not here at Dimmuborgir.
+The view-dial at Dimmuborgir is still almost as bright and shiny as it was when it was just erected.
+The harsh weather in Iceland, sadly, sometimes ruins the chrome on the view-dials, but not here at Dimmuborgir.

 But then something else happened, some people have started to ruin these beautiful and very expensive view-dials by scratching their names or initials on the shiny chrome plate!

-Why people do this is beyond me and I wish there was a way to stop this from happening, so we can keep our beautiful view-dials intact for years and decades to come.
+Why people do this is beyond me, and I wish there were a way to stop this from happening, so we can keep our beautiful view-dials intact for years and decades to come.

 The view-dial at Dimmuborgir

-View-dials are so useful as they show the names of all the mountains in the area.
+View dials are so helpful as they show the names and heights of all the mountains in the area.
 A whole lot of very detailed work has been put into making these view-dials.

-I have spent days on end with my father-in-law and my husband where they were measuring the view with a theodolite.
+I have spent days on end with my father-in-law and my husband while they measured the view with a theodolite.

-The view-dial at Dimmuborgir is a molten cylindric with a chrome plate with a time of three hours.
-It stands on top of an octagon wooden podium with a star - very beautiful!
+The view-dial at Dimmuborgir is a molten cylindric, with a chrome plate and a three-hour time.
+It stands on top of an octagonal wooden podium with a star - lovely!

 The view-dial at Dimmuborgir

-In my next travel-blog The Amazing Mývatn area - part III I am going to show you the Grjótagjá and Stóragjá ravines, the Mývatnsstofa Information Centre, Reykjahlíðarkirkja church, where the lava flow stopped in its tracks, and Jarðböðin - the Mývatn Nature Baths.
+In my next travel blog: The Amazing Mývatn Area - part III, I am going to show you the Grjótagjá and Stóragjá ravines, Reykjahlíðarkirkja church, where the lava flow stopped in its tracks before reaching the church, and Jarðböðin - the Mývatn Nature Baths.

-I joined a free guided tour of Dimmuborgir in the summer of 2020.
-The tour is in English and I think that it starts at 13:00.
+I joined a free guided tour of Dimmuborgir.
+The tour is in English, and I think that it starts at 13:00.

-I haven't been able to find more information about it but I saw information about the guided tour when I visited Mývatnsstofa, which is located next to the supermarket at Mývatn.
+I haven't been able to find more information about it, but I saw information about the guided tour when I visited Mývatnsstofa - the Mývatn Visitor Centre.

 A guided tour of Dimmuborgir in English